storesafe/cordova-sqlite-storage/README.md

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Issue reports can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
+- Other enhancements will be considered if they do not increase the complexity of this plugin.
+- All contributions may be reused by @brodyspark under another license in the future.
+Efforts will be taken to give credit for major contributions but it will not be guaranteed.